Organization-Example-1/website/README.md

 First of many hopefully

-Editing on update-readme branch

-Updated locally
+Updates made on Github before Rebase